regl-project/regl/API.md

 ```

 ## Commands

-The fundamental abstraction in REGL is the idea of a draw command.
-Each draw command wraps up all of the WebGL state associated with a draw call and packages it into a single reusable procedure.
+*Draw commands* are the fundamental abstraction in `regl`.
+A draw command wraps up all of the WebGL state associated with a draw call (either `drawArrays` or `drawElements`) and packages it into a single reusable function.
 For example, here is a command that draws a triangle,

 ```javascript
 const drawTriangle = regl({